epimorphics/appbase/README.md

 # Application Base

-Reusable foundation for java-based RDF applications that include a basic UI element.
+Reusable foundation for java RDF applications that provide a web UI or web API or both.
-Not a replacement to Ruby or client side applications for serious UIs but suited to applications with management UIs (e.g. data converters) or with straightforward requirements (e.g. UKGovLD registry).
+Not a replacement to Ruby or client side JavaScript for serious UIs but suited to applications with management UIs (e.g. data converters) or with straightforward requirements (e.g. UKGovLD registry).